Miha728/failed-login-detector/README.md

 ---

+## Technical Notes

+* The project uses **pandas** for data processing and time-based filtering
+* Input data is simulated but structured to resemble real authentication logs
+* The detection approach is deterministic (rule-based), not machine learning-based

+---

 ## Use Case

-This project simulates a simplified intrusion detection mechanism and demonstrates how log analysis can be used to identify suspicious authentication patterns.
+This project demonstrates how log analysis can be used to identify suspicious authentication behavior and simulate a basic intrusion detection mechanism.

 ---

 ## Future Improvements

-* Real-time log monitoring
+* Real-time log ingestion and monitoring
-* Integration with alerting systems (email, Slack)
+* Integration with alerting systems (e.g. email, Slack)
-* Visualization dashboard
+* Visualization of attack patterns
-* Machine learning-based anomaly detection
+* Extension to anomaly detection techniques